ndemou/Out-PingStats/README.md

 <details>
   <summary>More info</summary>

   Out-PingStats pings about a dozen different hosts in parallel, implements a smart algorithm to combine the different response times into a meaningful value, and switches between many dozens of hosts to avoid overwhelming any one of them.
-If you see packet loss or the response time jumping up, you know it's because of a real problem in your uplink and not because of a specific host throttling your pings.
+  If you see packet loss or the response time jumping up, you know it's because of a real problem in your uplink and not because of a specific host having its own problems or throttling your pings.
 </details>

 #### You love your shell, but also prefer graphs to long lists of numbers.